| Getting started | About | Tutorial | Samples | API | Source | Issues | Community | History |

 invocations on a strict mock.

-available in expectation blocks) now also accept arrays and Iterable
+available in expectation blocks) now also accept arrays and Iterable's containing values to

 be returned by consecutive invocations (collections and iterators were already supported).